modabas/ModCaches/docs/OrleansClusterCache.md

 internal record WeatherForecastCacheArgs(int DayCount);
 ```

-To utilize the Write-Through cache pattern, add the `IWriteThroughCacheGrain<TValue>` interface to the marker interface and override the `WriteThroughAsync` method in the cache grain class:
+To utilize the Write-Through cache pattern, add the `IWriteThroughCacheGrain<TValue, TStoreArgs>` interface to the marker interface and override the `WriteToStoreAsync` and `DeleteFromStoreAsync` methods in the cache grain class:

 ```csharp
 // marker interface